-Will my parents be with me when I schedule classes?
+Will my parent be with me when I schedule classes?

 What if I change my mind on a major during the summer?

 If you change your mind on a plan of study after FOCUS, or AP credit comes in, then you can change your schedule online during July or August.
-You’ll meet with your advisor again in the days just before Fall semester begins in case you need to make schedule changes through the first week of classes, the drop/add period, if needed.
+You’ll have the opportunity to meet with your advisor again any time after FOCUS sessions are complete and can make schedule changes through the first week of classes, the drop/add period, if needed.

 When do I complete my housing preferences and learn my housing information?